Real-time data collection, visualization and monitoring, store directly in your OWN server.

 The Transaction operation can create, modify, and delete features published by a WFS.
 Every WFS-T transaction is atomic, meaning that if any of the elements fail, the transaction is abandoned, and the data is unaltered.
 A WFS server that supports transactions is sometimes known as a WFS-T server.
 GeoServer fully supports transactions.

 Cogo is developed by Baas geo-information, a company that focuses entirely on the application of GIS for both governments and companies.
-We use a high standard in the field of open standards and Open Source GIS.
+We provide a high standard in the field of open standards and Open Source GIS.
 We share our own expertise with communities and develop GIS software as part of our mission.

 Verlengde Lageweg 19, Hoorn, The Netherlands